unitag/Engine-API/Reference.md

 ### The vCard step

-A vCard step allows to...
+A vCard step is a terminal step that allows to send a vCard file.

 ```javascript
 VcardStep = BaseStep + {